-While K-12 schools throughout the U.S. continue to struggle with teacher recruitment and retention, another concerning personnel shortage is quickly emerging.
+While K-12 schools throughout the U.S. continue to struggle with teacher recruitment and retention, another concerning personnel shortage has been making headlines.

-More than half of school transportation leaders said school bus driver shortages were their No. 1 problem or concern according to a 2016 survey of school transportation directors and managers by the National Association for Pupil Transportation (NAPT).
-Alarmingly, nearly 60 percent of respondents said driver shortages are getting worse.
+More than half of school transportation leaders said school bus driver shortages were their number one problem or concern, according to a 2016 survey of school transportation directors and managers by the National Association for Pupil Transportation (NAPT).
+And since COVID-19, the concern has only continued to grow.

 Ensuring that students get to school safely and on time is one of the most important responsibilities for school districts.
 That responsibility becomes exponentially more difficult when your team is short on qualified, well-trained drivers.